digital-asset/daml/ledger/daml-on-sql/README.rst

 .. warning::

   For testing purposes only, the following option may also be used.
-  None of them is considered safe for production:
+  This is not considered safe for production:

   - ``--auth-jwt-hs256-unsafe=<secret>``.
     *DAML on SQL* will expect all tokens to be signed with HMAC256 with the given plaintext secret.